Durga Prasad Subedi

 Durga Prasad Subedi (दुर्गा प्रसाद सुवेदी) is a Nepalese activist, author, and politician who was one of the three youth wing leaders of the Nepali Congress involved in the 1973 Royal Nepal Airlines DHC-6 hijacking.
-Subedi is also the husband of interim Prime Minister of Nepal, Sushila Karki.
+Subedi is also the husband of former interim Prime Minister of Nepal, Sushila Karki.

 Personal life

-Subedi was married to Sushila Karki, the interim Prime Minister of Nepal, in presence of former PMs - Girija Prasad Koirala and Man Mohan Adhikari.
+Subedi was married to Sushila Karki, the former interim Prime Minister of Nepal, in presence of former PMs - Girija Prasad Koirala and Man Mohan Adhikari.
 Karki also served as the first female Chief Justice of Nepal.